-"If the development of more social forms of learning is a goal, then MOOC development teams might usefully consider how the diversity, commitment and focussed interests of MOOC learners might best be harnessed and utilised to promote the formation of networks and communities."
+"If the development of more social forms of learning is a goal, then MOOC development teams might usefully consider how the diversity, commitment and focused interests of MOOC learners might best be harnessed and utilised to promote the formation of networks and communities."
 10

-- · Local support groups have been shown to provide learners with skills and confidence to finish a MOOC. - Informal support groups have increased MOOC retention rates. - Learners signing up with friends or family members correlated with higher levels of course completion, achievement and discussion. - Learning circle in Kenya had a high correlation with learners who had no previous experience of online education. - In Germany MOOC Meet Up bars provided social networking opportunities for learners to meet up and socialise. - Study buddies provided support to otherwise isolated learners. - R Labs in South Africa provided local support for development of skills needed to take a MOOC. - In Syria Jesuits have provided class support for online Higher Education programme which had a positive impact. - Kenya MOOCs4Peace Centre helped refugees in camp develop study skills to enable MOOC studies. - The German Kiron Open Higher Education project has curated MOOCs for refugees which are supported by volunteer mentors and tutors: rly findings indicate that offline, face to face support plays a critical role in the retention and success of Kiron learners".
+- Local support groups have been shown to provide learners with the skills and confidence to finish a MOOC. - Informal support groups have increased MOOC retention rates. - Learners signing up with friends or family members correlated with higher levels of course completion, achievement and discussion. - A learning circle in Kenya had a high correlation with learners who had no previous experience of online education. - In Germany, MOOC Meet Up bars provided social networking opportunities for learners to meet up and socialise. - Study buddies provided support to otherwise isolated learners. - R Labs in South Africa provided local support for development of the skills needed to take a MOOC. - In Syria Jesuits have provided class support for online Higher Education programme which had a positive impact. - In Kenya the MOOCs4Peace Centre helped refugees in camp develop study skills to enable their MOOC studies.11 - The German Kiron Open Higher Education project has curated MOOCs for refugees which are supported by volunteer mentors and tutors:

+"Our findings indicate that offline, face to face support plays a critical role in the retention and success of Kiron learners".
 12